aodonnell2536/CSC-202-Final-Project/README.md

 Final Project for CSC 202 Spring 2018

 KNOWN BUGS -
-  Customers Helped TreeSet not storing all customers
+  1. Customers not being added to self service from the self service queue